EmaSuriano/portfolio/src/content/blog/2026-08-31-making-a-personal-site-readable-to-llms.md

 ## Two scorecards, two personalities

-I used two scanners, and they do not agree on how "product-like" a personal site should be.
+I used two scorecards, and they do not agree on how "product-like" a personal site should be.

 [Ora](https://ora.ai/score/emasuriano.com) (orank) treats the site like a SaaS.
 It wants API keys, MCP, OAuth, SDKs, a developer portal.
-It started around **11/100 (F)**.
-After the first files it moved to **22**.
-After Cloudflare stopped eating AI crawlers and the sitemap actually existed, it jumped to **52**.
-Later scans sat in the **53–66/100 (C)** range.
-The live page, last I checked, is **66/100 (C)**.
+First scan, 27 Aug: **11/100 (F)**.
+After `llms.txt`, `robots.txt`, Person JSON-LD, and unique titles went live: **22**.
+After a real `/sitemap.xml` plus the Cloudflare dashboard allowlist: **52**.
+Same afternoon, an Ora export with a different layer breakdown: **53**.
+The scan from 28 Aug at 07:06 UTC, which is what the public Ora page shows now: **66/100 (C)**.

-[is-agentic](https://is-agentic.com/scan/emasuriano.com) is the same flavor of audit, but kinder to a homepage that is a person.
-It landed at **90/100**.
+[is-agentic](https://is-agentic.com/scan/emasuriano.com) is not a second crawler.
+It re-weights the same Ora evidence, and it is kinder to a homepage that is a person.
+Same timestamp as the 66 scan: **90/100**.
 The remaining fails were mostly "add more homepage copy", "add a /developers portal", and "add contact + privacy".
 In other words: become a product.

-I treated Ora as a noisy dashboard and is-agentic as a sanity check.
+I treated Ora as a noisy dashboard and is-agentic as a second reading of the same evidence.
 Neither is the goal.
 The goal is that an agent can fetch who I am, what I wrote, and which projects are mine, without executing a bundle of JavaScript.

 ## What actually moved the needle

-Roughly in the order I did it.
+All of 11 to 52 happened on the afternoon of 27 Aug, in this order.

 ### 1. Stop blocking the new crawlers